-While you can use any type of vegetable oil to season cast iron, flaxseed oil is absolutely ideal.
+While you can use any vegetable oil to season cast iron, flaxseed oil is ideal.
 Flaxseed oil is high in heart-healthy omega-3 fatty acids, the only edible cousin of linseed oil.
 It creates a kind of patina on cast iron that is impossible to achieve with other oils.

 How to use cast iron on a glass cooktop